jordaniza/guides-biconomy/Snippets.md

 # Some Snippets I used working with Biconomy

+SDK versions are listed in the dependencies.json file

 ### Particle Chain names

 Ethers and particle will connect to homestead by default.
 To connect to other chains, you need to pass the chainId and chainName to the particle provider.